No. 23 Iowa hands No. 7 Minnesota its first loss, 23-19

+“This is one game,” Fleck said.
+“Everything else is sitting right in front of us.
+If we can play a game that poorly, we can come back from it.

+“This is not the end of the world.
+It hurts.
+It should hurt – it’s a rivalry game.
+This is what college football is all about. … This is one game.
+That’s all that means.”

-The Hawkeyes (7-3, 4-3 Big Ten) struck quickly, scoring touchdowns on their first three possessions, then held off Minnesota’s charge in the second half for their first victory over a ranked opponent this season.
+The Hawkeyes (7-3, 4-3) struck quickly, scoring touchdowns on their first three possessions, then held off Minnesota’s charge in the second half for their first victory over a ranked opponent this season.

+“We did a great job of controlling the first half,” Iowa coach Kirk Ferentz said.
+“We knew we were going to have to score some points today.
+It’s no mirage how many points they’ve scored, the yards that they’ve had.”

+“We had to open it up,” said wide receiver Nico Ragaini, who scored Iowa’s first touchdown on a 21-yard pass from Stanley.

 Minnesota got to 23-19 with 3:27 to play when Rodney Smith scored on a 1-yard dive.
 But Brock Walker’s extra-point attempt missed.
 Iowa’s Nate Wieting then recovered the onside kick.